martinille/library/README.md

-# library of various PHP functions, classes, frameworks, etc.
+# The library of various PHP functions, classes, frameworks, ...

 ### PHP functions